4.14. GUI Automation¶

 def automated(GUI):

-# do some automation things
+# do some automation tasks

 ...